Larry Wilcox: After CHiPs

 In 1982, Wilcox left CHiPs and formed his own production company, Wilcox Productions, which produced the award-winning TV series for HBO The Ray Bradbury Theater for five years.
 He developed, optioned, and sold The Yorkshire Ripper to Metro-Goldwyn-Mayer and sold The Wolfman Jack Story to Columbia Pictures.
 Later, Wilcox optioned Flipper and was the executive producer of that movie for Universal Pictures.
 He also continued acting and directing.

 Wilcox works with Saratoga Entertainment which is a production and digital distribution company.
 He also is a consultant to Enabledware, which is a rule-based digital distribution software in 57 languages with a focus on digital universities and security for sports stadiums.

 Wilcox was executive producer of the TV movie Death of a Centerfold: The Dorothy Stratten Story.
 The story had a deeper resonance for Wilcox, whose older sister was fatally shot in front of her three children, her mother, and 17 witnesses.
 The accused murderer, her husband, was later acquitted in a celebrated trial in Wyoming and subsequently killed in a barroom brawl, according to Wilcox.

 Wilcox appeared in a 1985 made-for-TV movie sequel to The Dirty Dozen, called The Dirty Dozen: Next Mission.
-He played convicted war prisoner Tommy Wells, recruited to help terminate a German general who is plotting to assassinate Hitler.
+He played convicted war prisoner Tommy Wells, recruited to help kill a German general who is plotting to assassinate Hitler.
 In 1992, Wilcox appeared on MacGyver as an arms dealer who sells weapons to street gangs.
 Wilcox was reunited briefly on-screen with his former co-star Estrada in National Lampoon's Loaded Weapon 1, and then again in 1998, where he reprised his role of Jon Baker (now Captain Baker) in the Turner Network Television production of CHiPs '99.
-In 2008, Wilcox had a brief cameo in the music video for Rehab's song "Bartender Song (Sittin' at a Bar)" where he played a San Diego Police sergeant.
+In 2008, Wilcox had a brief cameo in the music video for Rehab's song "Bartender Song (Sittin' at a Bar)" where he played a San Diego police sergeant.

 Wilcox appeared in a cameo as himself dressed as Officer Jon Baker on the 2009 Christmas episode of 30 Rock.
 Wilcox also completed a cameo in the feature film Two Sillies.
 He made a brief appearance as mine owner Bob Freeman in the 2016 drama 94 Feet.
-He had a role on The Love Boat as Sergeant Belouski in his protection of a star witness on Season 4, Episode 1.
+He had a role on The Love Boat as Sergeant Belouski in Season 4, Episode 1.

 In 2010, Wilcox was charged with securities fraud by the U.S. Securities and Exchange Commission (SEC), after being caught by undercover FBI agents in a penny stock kickback scheme.
 He pled guilty to securities fraud conspiracy and was sentenced to three years probation.